7 Best Seafoods for Weight Loss - Nordic Catch

 Shrimp

 Shrimp is also rich in essential vitamins and minerals, including selenium, vitamin B12, and phosphorus.
-It contains omega-3 fatty acids, which can potentially suppress appetite and reduce inflammation.
+It contains omega-3 fatty acids, potentially suppressing appetite and reducing inflammation.

-To keep the calorie count low, grill, bake, or steam shrimp without breading or calorie-heavy oils.
-Be mindful of portion sizes, too, because it's quite easy to overeat shrimp.
-While generally low in mercury, those with shellfish allergies should avoid shrimp.
+To keep the calorie count low, grill, bake, or steam shrimp without breading or using calorie-heavy oils.
+Be mindful of portion sizes, too, because it's pretty easy to overeat shrimp.
+While this seafood is generally low in mercury, those with shellfish allergies should avoid shrimp.
+Refer to our shrimp sizing guide to ensure you select the correct size for your dish, as more giant shrimp may result in larger servings.

 Halibut